|Degrees:||BSW (Ryerson University), MSW (University of Toronto), Neuroscience Graduate Diploma (York University), PhD (York University)|

 Bokore, N. (2009).
 Female Survivors of African Wars Dealing with the Past and Present.
 Journal of Sociological Research, Vol. 1.
 No 1

 2018 Community Collaboration &Black History Month 2018.
-Organized and presented at a half day workshop/conversation on mental health in the Black community in Ottawa with PQ community Health Center.
+Organized and presented at a half-day workshop/conversation on mental health in the Black community in Ottawa with the PQ community Health Center.
 The event is sponsored by Carleton University School Of Social Work on February 25, 2018.
 The event page: https://www.eventbrite.ca/e/mental-health-in-the-black-community-tickets-43029735096